 Please make sure that when you visit the clinic you scan in using Safe WA, show us your proof of COVID-19 vaccination and wear a mask at all times.
 You must not attend the clinic if you are experiencing symptoms, or if you have been deemed a close contact.

 It is important that people with GI and liver conditions remain under care through the COVID-19 outbreak.
 Hospital clinics and specialists are reducing the numbers of people attending for routine review.
 Some people with active issues of concern may need to be seen for a face-to-face consultation, however from 13 March 2020, new Medicare item numbers are available for attending a specialist telehealth consultation by videoconference.
 As older people, and those with chronic illnesses or who are immunosuppressed may be at increased risk if they develop COVID-19 infection, video-conference consultations provide a way of having specialist review without the risk of coming to the clinic.
 You should contact your specialist to discuss whether a telehealth consultation is appropriate for you.

 Should I adjust my medications to reduce my risk of infection?

-Your medications were prescribed to manage your medical condition and to keep your condition well controlled.
+Your medications were prescribed to manage your medical condition and to keep you condition well controlled.
 Stopping medication poses a risk for poor disease control.
 Any adjustments to your medications should only occur in discussion with your treating clinician.
 If you are unwell with COVID-19 then the doctors treating you may temporarily stop some of your medications.
-Your specialist should be notified if this happens as alternative medications may be required.
+Your specialists should be notified if this happens as alternative medications may be required.